DragonRidersUnite/book/src/introduction.md

 You'll learn the foundations of game programming and making games, as well as some more advanced topics.
 If this book can help even just one person start and finish a game, it's worth every minute I've spent on it.
 We'll make a game not too dissimilar from _Zaku Space Battle_.
 Once you finish it, take what you've learned and make it your own!

-If you want to, you can [buy me a coffee](https://buymeacoffee.com/brettchalupa) as a way of saying thank you.
+If you want to, you can [buy me a coffee](https://buymeacoffee.com/brettchalupa) or [subscribe to my newsletter](https://buttondown.email/brettchalupa) as a way of saying thank you.
 It's much appreciated.

 ## Contribute